-- Nominations for other than the paper prizes may be made through the completion of the online nomination form. is the preferred format for submission of nomination.
-If you require assistance with your nomination, please email firstname.lastname@example.org.
+- Nominations are to be made through the completion of the online nomination form.
+If you require assistance with your nomination, please email email@example.com.

-- Nominations for the paper prizes can be made directly to email@example.com Best Paper Prize nominations come only from the conference committee organising committees.
+- Best Paper Prize nominations come only from the conference committee organising committees.
 The GB O’Maley Medal and AusIMM Student Paper Prize nominations must be made by student authors’ supervisors who will provide a short explanation of why they think the paper has merit and including the date when the paper was submitted for final assessment.

 - Self-nominations will not be accepted.

 - The nominator must be an AusIMM member, referees preferably so.
 (Except student paper prizes.)

 - All nominations are strictly confidential, and it is a requirement that nominees are not informed of their nomination.

 - All accepted nominations will be considered by the Awards Committee.
 If required, a request for more information may be made of the nominator and/or referees.

 - The Awards Committee will make recommendations regarding the Award recipients to the Board by mid-November, for the Board’s consideration at its December meeting.

 - No name or names of people other than those recommended by the Awards Committee for an Award shall be reported to the Board.

 - The Awards Committee and AusIMM Board are able to exercise discretion in awarding more or fewer than the awards noted in each category where there is a particularly high or low number or quality of nominations in a given year.
 This includes the option of no awards in any category.